RoushTech/RollbarDotNet/Readme.md

 ## To do

-### Implement stack frames

-As of writing this .NET Core does not support walking the stack frames of the exception, means our error messages are pretty weak.

-### Log4net support

-As far as I know log4net is _currently_ implementing .NET Core support.

 ### Break out into separate libraries

 .NET Core is all about keeping things slim, do we put ASPNETCore code in a different lib?

-### .NET 4.5.1 support

-Would be nice for this to support .NET 4.5.1, no testing and no real effort outside of some basic preprocessor stuff in place.